DIRECTIONS AND CAR PARKING

 Away Turnstiles King Power StadiumAway supporters are housed in the North East corner of the stadium, where just over 3,000 fans can be accommodated.
 The view of the playing action is good (although you are set well back from the pitch) as well as the facilities available.
 The concourse is comfortable with television screens showing the game going on within the stadium.
 My only slight grumble was that the gents toilets are poorly designed.
 They have a narrow 'zig zag corridor' of an entrance which hindered people coming in or out and didn't help the major traffic flow at half time!
 On the positive side though, the atmosphere within the stadium was good, with the home fans singing on both sides of the away section.
 The atmosphere is further boosted by a huge bare chested drummer, who is located at the back of the home section, immediately to the left of the away fans.
 The stewarding was also pretty relaxed.
 The teams come out to the Post Horn Gallop tune, reminiscent of fox hunting!
 (Leicester are nicknamed the Foxes).

 Paul Groombridge a visiting Gillingham fan adds; 'From the far upper seats of the away section, the view was pretty good, though from there, you'd probably complain of being too far away from the action (I thought it was okay).
 One good thing about being at the top of the away section - you can use the plastic transparent panels as pretty good drums when singing!'.
-Food on offer inside includes; Double Cheeseburgers (£6.20), Cheeseburgers (£4.50), Hot Dogs (£4.50), a range of Pies (Chicken Balti, Steak and Ale, Monthly Guest Pie all (£4.20), Sausage Rolls with Leicester Cheese (£4) and Broccoli, Cauliflower and Double Cheese Pie (£4.20).
+Food on offer inside includes; Double Cheeseburgers (£5.50), Cheeseburgers (£4), Hot Dogs (£4), Chicken Pies (£3.80), Steak and Kidney Pies (£3.80) and Cheese and Onion Pasties £3.80).